 More than 60% of marketers claim their greatest challenge is enhancing organic traffic and lead generation.
 Luckily, a persuasive CTA (call-to-action) can help you with this.
 Using the CTA, you can compel your audience to take specific actions.
 It could be buying your product or hiring your services, among others.
 In order to design a persuasive CTA, consider the action you want the audience to take.
 Your CTA must also align with the purpose of the release.

 5) Add a quote from an authority figure

 Even with a compelling release, you still need to give it a touch of authority.
 You can easily do this by adding a trustworthy quote.
 In this case, you can rely on an authority figure in your company or organization to get this quote.
 With such a quote, your release will have more authority.

 When choosing the quote, make sure it’s relevant to the purpose of the release.
-You can get it from the stakeholders, project leader, or the executive.
-If it’s a release for partnership or collaboration, the quote must come from both parties.
+You can get it from the stakeholders, project leader, or executive.
+If it’s a release for partnership or collaboration, you should get quotes from both parties.

 6) Contact details

 This is a basic and essential piece of information that must be in the release.
 Including contact details can make the difference between a journalist writing a story based on your press release and forgetting about you entirely.
 Adding contact details makes it easy for a journalist to contact you for more details without having to do too much digging.
 Therefore, if you want to get positive media coverage, you need to include this information.
 Important contact information includes:

 With these contact details, the journalist may contact you.
 Make sure you only include the contact channels that you frequently use, to avoid having calls or emails going unanswered.